nextgearlogisticsvtc-maker/nextgear-logistics/overview/company-history.md

 Joining NextGear means becoming part of a long-standing tradition of excellence, where your professionalism, teamwork, and dedication help shape the company's reputation.

 {% hint style="info" %}
-**Why it matters:** Knowing our history helps you understand our values, culture, and standards, and encourages pride in being part of a driver-focused community.
+**-> Why it matters: Knowing our history helps you understand our values, culture, standards and encourages pride in being part of a driver-focused community.
 {% endhint %}